-The colours of the males show best without other fish species around.
+The colors of the males show best without other fish species around.
 If you still want to keep other fish species with Lethrinops, try calm Aulonocara or Copadichromis.
 Even then there is a chance that the Lethrinops will not come to colour.

 This species is endemic to Lake Malawi.
 They inhabit the moderately shallow waters of the transition zones above the sand during the breeding season.
-Outside this period, Lethrinops microstoma probably migrate to deeper waters.
+Outside this period, Lethrinops microstoma probably migrates to deeper waters.